CIGIE Fellows Program

 - Oversees, assesses, and provides strategic direction to the program.

-- Appoints a volunteer Program Manager to manage day‐to‐day operations of the program.
+- Appoints a volunteer Management Team to facilitate the day‐to‐day operations of the program.

 PARTICIPANT (“CIGIE Fellow”)